-Finnish as a second language (= S2) - teaching in early childhood education and preschool education
+Finnish as a second language (S2) in early childhood education and pre-primary education

 Language is a tool for thinking, interacting, and learning.
 Language learning is shaped by the learning method, the learning environment, and the importance of the language.
 In early childhood education and pre-primary education, children from different linguistic and cultural backgrounds can practice and learn Finnish with support in all everyday language situations daily.
 A child’s Finnish language skills are regularly assessed through observation, documentation, and evaluation.

 For learners of Finnish as a second language, the Finnish language is both a learning tool and an object of learning.
 The second language, the target language, is learned on the basis of the mother tongue.
 Therefore, the learner benefits from a strong command of their mother tongue.
 As far as possible, the child’s mother tongue is taught in pre-primary education.

 The aim in early childhood education and care is that the child:

 - – learns to understand and speak Finnish.

 - – becomes an active user of the language.